 Not all drugs are the same

 Colorado classifies substances into five schedules: I, II, III, IV and V. The lower the schedule, the more addictive and dangerous a substance is.
 Schedule I drugs are not allowed for medical use, so a prescription drug can’t classify as such.
-However, prescription medication can classify under any of the remaining schedules:
+However, prescription medication can be classified under any of the remaining schedules:

 The court imposes the most severe penalties on those who get caught with a Schedule II drug.
 The lower the number of the drug’s schedule, the more severe the offense is.

 The penalties for unlawful possession of prescription drugs depend on the schedule of the drug in question and the amount that the person has.
 The penalties can be: